 The good news is that in order to get to the Bali Heaven Gate or Pura Penantaran Agung Temple you only have to climb a few stairs.
 Before entering the temple, you will meet a local man who will sprinkle some water over your forehead as a blessing.
 You cannot enter the temple without the blessing.

 Facing the famous Bali gate is another temple with lots of stairs.
 Beware that tourists are forbidden from entering this temple.
+I loved the hand-carved sculptures and the details framing the stairs.

 Before visiting the temple, there are a few things you should know: